kamranwithak/CSOQaQc/README.md

 ## Jupyter Notebooks:
   * `CSOQaQcSPRING.ipynb`
   * `CSOZeros.ipynb`
+  * `CSOLARGE.ipynb`

 These are the notebooks that I have been maintaining and using throughout this internship and research opportunity. `CSOQaQcSPRING` is the main notebook I used to experiment and get comfortable with the data.
 It is outdated and very rough.
 All other notebooks come from the work I did during the Summer of 2021.
-Also worth noting is that `CSOToDo.ipynb` is simply for tracking my ideas and future aspirations with the project during the Summer.

 ## Other Files:
  * `ToDo.md`